 Sessions And Memory

-Two reliability fixes worth noting.
+Two reliability areas worth noting.

-If you specifically want computer use, Deep Infra, or any of the channel fixes — update.
+If you specifically want computer use, Deep Infra, or any of the channel fixes, update.
+If not, stay where you are.

 My Take After Testing

-Computer use is the feature that turns OpenClaw from "chat with files" into "real automation engine".
+Computer use is the feature that turns OpenClaw from "chat with files" into "real automation engine."
+It's worth the update for that alone.

 🚀 Want my full OpenClaw computer use playbook?
 The AI Profit Boardroom has my computer use setup, prompts, and use cases.
-Plus a 6-hour OpenClaw course, weekly live coaching, and 2,800+ members building real automations. → Join here
+Plus a 6-hour OpenClaw course, weekly live coaching, and 3,000+ members building real automations. → Join here

 FAQ — OpenClaw Computer Use 4.27